jmackereth/jmackereth.github.io/research.md

 title: Research
 nav: small
 ---
+> _The following is an incomplete and sorely out of date account of research that I did during my career as an Astrophysicist.
+In due course, I intend to update it with some more about my old research, as well as details of the work I am doing in industry, and anything in-between!_

-# The Structure, Kinematics and Dynamics of the Milky Way
+### The Structure, Kinematics and Dynamics of the Milky Way

 <h4> <i> <a href="https://arxiv.org/abs/1706.00018"> The age-metallicity structure of the Milky Way disc using APOGEE </a> </i> </h4>
 <p> I lead a paper in 2017 in which we measured the structure of the Milky Way disc's stars as